 Insulated socks with 3 heat settings.
 Comes with a charger and lasts for up to 6.5 hours on the lowest level.
 Made of 100% cotton with stretch.
 Heats up to 122 degrees and has attached controls.

-Sizing may run short.
+Sizing may run small